KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/README.md

 nmake
 ```

-And then back to AshrafAliS version, and build for X64, emulator, to get WinHost.exe
+And then back to AshrafAliS's version, and build for X64, emulator, to get WinHost.exe
  <br /><br />
 For win 8.1 right now I can't build this all things.
 I have many errors.
 But on the fresh installation of windows 10 with NASM 2.16.03 and MSVC2022 it just works just like that.